 TIO's Board reviews the Whistleblowing Policy biennially, which is regarded as an important element in combatting any corrupt, illegal and other reportable conduct that might arise within TIO, and as a necessary step to achieving good corporate governance.
+TIO Board receives regular reports on disclosures made in accordance with the Whistleblowing Policy.

-The Board and Senior Leadership Team are trained on the requirements of the Whistleblower legislation and their specific obligations as Eligible Recipients.
+The Board and Executive Leadership Team are trained on the requirements of the Whistleblower legislation and their specific obligations as Eligible Recipients.
 All employees are kept up to date with the policy through participation in an annual compliance training program.